 Let’s try a 70’s hit song with our new video, “Hotel California” ukulele tutorial.
 The video includes a ukulele rendition of the famous guitar coda.
-So stick to the end to check out the cool ukulele fingerpicking part.
+So be sure to stick to the end to check out the cool ukulele fingerpicking part.

-If you’re part of our mailing list, you’d have received the sheet music with lyrics and chords plus the fingerpicking ukulele tabs of the instrumental solo.
+If you’re part of our mailing list, you would have already received the sheet music.
+The sheet music includes lyrics and chords plus the fingerpicking tab of the instrumental solo.
 If you’re not part of our mailing list, don’t forget to subscribe here.
 You’ll receive sheet music for three great songs.
-Subsequently, you’ll get weekly emails of each new video tutorial including the sheet music.
+And you’ll get bi-weekly emails of each new video tutorial including the sheet music.

 Also, visit our blog main page for more easy ukulele tutorials.

 We will need a total of seven chords for “Hotel California” ukulele tutorial: Am, E7, G, D, F, C, Dm.
 These are fairly easy chords, all open chords with no bars needed.
 A couple are easy one-finger chords (Am and C).

 Jenny transposed the song to A minor because it’s easier on the ukulele.
 Strumming pattern follows a D-DU-UDU (D-down, U-up) arrangement.

 As previously mentioned, Jenny also plays a ukulele version of the legendary guitar solo.
 Indeed, fingerpicking enthusiasts will surely love this part.
 In 1988, readers of the British magazine “Guitarist” voted the guitar coda of “Hotel California” the best guitar solo of all time.

 MOST FAMOUS SONG BY THE EAGLES